daisykbrown/pai789_final_project/README.md

 ## Folder Structure:

+### Scripts
-All scripts will be found within folders that include the script and any input files.
-Each script folder will have a number in the front, which indicates the order in which the scripts should be run.
+All scripts will be found with the “script#_” in front of the script title.
+The number indicates the order in which the scripts should run. folders that include the script and any input files.

+### Input Files
+Some of the input files will be found in this folder.

+### CSVs
+CSVs created within the scripts live in the main repository.
+These include:
+  * nc-census-acs-bgs.csv
+  * nc-census-acs-tracts.csv
+  * analyze-acs-bgs-nc.csv
+  * analyze-acs-tracts-nc.csv
+  * nc_bg_tract_merged.csv

+### Geopackages
+Geopackages created within the scripts live within the main repository.
+These include:
+  * floodplain-buildings.gpkg
+  * flood_sections_static.gpkg
+  * bfe-xs.gpkg

+### Images
+All images used in the ReadMe file are stored in the “images” folder.

+###Raw
+The “raw” folder is utilized in Script1 and stores census data from Script1

 ## Scripts